-The Master of Arts (MA) degree in Speech-Language Pathology prepares students for professional work in a variety of settings (e.g., schools, hospitals, rehabilitation centers, university clinics, private practice, and others).
-The curriculum includes 63 semester hours as defined in Table 1 below.
+The remaining KASA standards are addressed in the program's Core Curriculum.
+Acquisition of these standards will prepares students for professional work as SLPs in a variety of settings (e.g., schools, hospitals, rehabilitation centers, university clinics, private practice, and others).
+The curriculum includes 63 semester hours distributed across content as described in Table 2 below.